of Polish Society for Human and Evolution Studies

 - The Board consists of 9-13 members.
 At the outset of each term of office, the General Assembly determines the number of Board members.

-- The Board chooses Chairman, two Deputies, Secretary and Collector from among its members.
+- The Board chooses two Deputies of the President, Secretary and Treasurer from among its members.

 The Board’s scope of activity includes: